GRIEF TAKES A HIKE

 This free, five-week program allows family members who have experienced the loss of a grandparent, mother, father, child or other significant person to share their thoughts, feelings and stories.
 Families with children ages 5-18 enjoy a provided meal together followed by group activities led by trained facilitators.
 Youth participants are welcomed into small groups by developmental age, while adults meet separately to learn about children’s grief and receive support.

 Registration is required.
 Spanish interpreters are available.
-For more information on Herbie’s Friends and upcoming dates in 2018, call 630-232-2233.
+For more information on Herbie’s Friends and upcoming dates, call 630-232-2233.